12 Reasons to Keep Digital Accounting Records

 1. It prepares you and your business for the future in compliance with Making Tax Digital.
 Already VAT registered businesses with a turnover of £85,000 or more must file their VAT return digitally.
 From 6 April 2023 self-employed and landlords with a turnover of £10,000 or more will need to file quarterly digital reports with HMRC by law.

 2. It enables you to manage your business and make it grow.
 Reliable information is vital for sound decision-making.
-Contrary to manual records, which are prone to error, digital records are more likely to be accurate.
+Contrary to manual records, which are prone to error, digital records and especially cloud based accounting records are more likely to be accurate.

 3. Helps to stay organised when dealing with customers and suppliers.
 Producing invoices, quotations and statements digitally is vital.
 Accounting accuracy can be the difference between keeping an healthy cashflow or between winning and losing jobs.
 Similarly do not rely on suppliers’ statements.
 You need to know before they tell you how much you owe.